 3. Who provides Bill discounting services?

 Generally, banks provide this service.
 But nowadays NBFCs or Financial Institutions also offer these services.
 It is a convenient process.
-Because documentation is less and eligibility criteria depends on the creditworthiness of the borrower with the bank as well as the credit score of the debtor.
+Because documentation is less and eligibility criteria depend on the creditworthiness of the borrower with the bank as well as the credit score of the debtor.

-4. What is the repayment period?
+4. What is the repayment period for Bill Discounting?

 The repayment period is the credit period decided as per the agreement between the parties, the buyer and seller.
 The period of the bill will get over on the maturity date or repayment of money against the bill, whichever is earlier.